Community Fridge

 Whether you have an apple tree in your garden and can't eat another apple pie, or you never finish that whole bushel of celery you bought at the supermarket, fresh produce that would otherwise go to waste will find a home here - at your very own community fridge in The Meadows.

-Come along to the meeting on 21st of January 2026 4-5pm at the Bridgeway Hall Methodist Church in the Bridgeway Centre, NG2 2JD and let’s get started.
+Come along to the meeting every Wednesday at 5:30-6:30pm at the Bridgeway Hall Methodist Church in the Bridgeway Centre, NG2 2JD and let’s get started.

 What’s a Community Fridge?